CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver.md

 Within this vast and chilling cavern, a peculiar, cold draft drifts through, carrying with it a faint, ominous aroma of decaying flesh.
 A rift cleaves the cavern in two, flanked by two roughly hewn stone columns that serve as support for the twenty-foot-tall ceiling.
 Two wooden bridges, each fashioned with arches, traverse the chasm.
 ```

 This cavern's guardian is a nothic—an unhinged subterranean monstrosity with an insatiable appetite for flesh.
 The creature was originally drawn here by a faint magical aura emanating from the crevasse.
-When the Redbrands took over, their leader, Sylas, struck an agreement with the nothic.
+When the Lavender Lancers took over, their leader, Sylas, struck an agreement with the nothic.
 In exchange for treasure and a regular supply of fresh meat, the nothic was persuaded to assist in guarding the stronghold.
 However, its loyalty remains unpredictable.

 The nothic lurks close to the western ends of the two bridges.
 Upon noticing intruders entering the cave, it conceals itself behind one of the large stone columns and surveils them.
 The creature tries to use its unique ability, Weird Insight, to extract secrets from the characters.

-The nothic communicates telepathically, favoring negotiation over aggression, and is willing to betray the Redbrands if the right incentive is offered, such as food.
+The nothic communicates telepathically, favoring negotiation over aggression, and is willing to betray the Lavender Lancers if the right incentive is offered, such as food.
 When role-playing the nothic, adopt a whispering tone with sporadic fits of mad cackles and incoherent mutterings.
 It doesn't actually speak but rather implants its unsettling thoughts and demands in the characters' minds.
-The nothic possesses all the knowledge the Redbrands have; refer to the "What the Redbrands Know" sidebar on page 20.
+The nothic possesses all the knowledge the Lavender Lancers have; refer to the "What the Lavender Lancers Know" sidebar on page 20.

 As for the bridges, they consist of wooden planks without any railing.
 The southern one is intentionally designed to collapse when a creature weighing over 50 pounds moves across it.
 Any character next to the bridge can recognize its subpar construction with a successful DC 15 Intelligence (Investigation) check.
 Additionally, any creature can use an action to dislodge one end of either bridge, causing it to plunge into the crevasse.

 The crevasse itself is steep-sided, measuring 5 to 10 feet in width and 20 feet in depth.
 Its rugged walls can be easily climbed without requiring an ability check.
 A character unfortunate enough to fall into the crevasse sustains 2d6 bludgeoning damage and lands prone amid a mass of rubble, which becomes difficult terrain.

 Notably, the bottom of the crevasse has an eerie chill.
 When viewed with a detect magic spell, the area emits a faint necromantic aura.
 This magical presence causes organic matter within the crevasse to age and decompose at half the usual rate.
-At the bottom, among the broken and gnawed bones, lies the partially devoured corpse of Thel Dendrar, the Tuntin woodcarver who met his end at the hands of the Redbrands, and whose body they left for the nothic to consume.
+At the bottom, among the broken and gnawed bones, lies the partially devoured corpse of Thel Dendrar, the Tuntin woodcarver who met his end at the hands of the Lavender Lancers, and whose body they left for the nothic to consume.

 #### Treasure